 Gone are the days when the gender binary was a thing people unanimously believed in.
 Today, society is starting to learn to accept fluidity as the norm when it comes to not just who we are but who and how we love.
-And, as more and more people step up to acknowledge their gender and sexual identity, newer terms and categories defining the changes are constantly introduced to people’s repertoire.
+And, as more and more people step up to acknowledge their gender and sexual identity, newer terms and categories defining the changes are constantly introduced to their repertoire.

+Deepak suggests, “There is no need to make a fuss.
+You go up to that person and ask, “What pronouns do I use for you?”
+As simple as that.”
 For the uninitiated, queer or otherwise, this ever-growing collection of words can get a bit scary.
 But fret not, baby queers and new allies, for I will attempt to give you a small crash course on the various types of sexualities out there.

 15 Types Of Sexualities And Their Meanings Simplified

 The queers of the world have taught us that love is love.
 No matter who you are, who you love, and how you choose to express your feelings to someone you love – there is a place for you in this world.
 But while however and whoever you love is valid, you still may want to know all sexualities and meanings.
 After all, even though labels don’t matter, they do help you seek out others who feel what you feel.

 Maybe it’s high time for every individual to be vocal about their sexuality.
 “You first check whether you are safe to be vocal in that situation.
 If you are physically safe, then you take the risk of being uncomfortable,” Deepak mentions in this context, “As long as you are not in danger, it’s okay to take that risk if you choose to.
 And the way you answer, your expressions should not come out in an apologizing tone.
 You simply state who you are.”